Aceearly1993/lecarde-1/README.md

 ### Update History ###

+ #### [0.6.2] - 2025/4/12 ####

+`ADDED` - System Config: Now you can adjust windowed mode size and toggle full screen/windowed mode without having to tangle with LC2_KeyBinding.ini.
+(Aceearly1993)
+`ADDED` - Slightly updated some notes on Readme file (Simplified Chinese).
+(Aceearly1993)

  #### [0.6.1] - 2025/3/3 ####

 `CHANGED` - Basic Info so the info says "Reworked Edition" to better differ this version from vanilla.
 (Aceearly1993)
 `CHANGED` - Katharina's quarter 3: Unrandomized movement timing of a Bone Dragon at the dark section near the exit of the stage, considering this dark section's difficulty.
 (Aceearly1993)
 `CHANGED` - Re-organized control event as an attempt to fix a incompatible case of Xbox controller's D-pad.
+(Aceearly1993)
-(Aceearly1993)  `FIXED` -  A bug which will cause the game to crash exit if unplug and replug the controller, then reset the game.
+`FIXED` -  A bug which will cause the game to crash exit if unplug and replug the controller, then reset the game.
 (Aceearly1993)
 `EXPERIMENT` - Changed Skeleton Gunman's behavior so that his bullet will now be a physical object instead of the bullet instantly reaches you as soon as he fires his gun.
 This change will have side effects so that the properties of his bullets will no longer be identical to vanilla.
 (Aceearly1993)
 `ADDED` - (Very slight) Differences to Skeleton Gunman's bullet speed based on chosen difficulty.
 (Aceearly1993)